Follow These 8 Steps to Become a COTA

 Occupational therapy is an exciting and fast-growing field.
 The role of the Certified Occupational Therapy Assistant, or COTA, is expanding as well.

-In fact, some estimates predict COTA positions are projected to grow 28 percent from 2016 to 2026 (BLS, 2019) with more positions opening up over the next 10 years.
-That means that there may be thousands of new jobs available to occupational therapy assistants who are licensed and certified to practice OT.
+In fact, some estimates predict COTA positions are projected to grow faster than the average of all combined occupations, with a rate of 25 percent from 2021 to 2031 (Bureau of Labor Statistics), with more COTA positions opening up over the next 10 years.
+This shows us that there may be thousands of new jobs available to occupational therapy assistants who are licensed and certified to practice occupational therapy.

 The question arises, though, how do you become a COTA?

-Below are 8 steps to take to become a Certified Occupational Therapy Assistant.
+As a COTA myself, I’ll show you the way.
+Below are the 8 steps to take to become a Certified Occupational Therapy Assistant.

 1. Learn About Occupational Therapy